typst/svg2pdf/README.md

 either standalone PDF files or Form XObjects that can be embedded in another PDF file and used just like images.

-The conversion will translate the SVG content to PDF without rasterizing it, so no quality is lost.
+Apart from groups with filters on them, the conversion will translate the SVG content to PDF without rasterizing it, so no quality is lost.

 ## Example